iden3/snarkjs/README.md

 snarkjs groth16 verify verification_key.json public.json proof.json
 ```

+We use the `groth16 verify` command to verify the proof, passing in the `verification_key` we exported earlier.

+If all is well, you should see that `OK` has been outputted to your console.
+This signifies the proof is valid.

 ### 26. Turn the verifier into a smart contract
 ```sh
 snarkjs zkey export solidityverifier circuit_final.zkey verifier.sol
 ```

-You can then deploy the verifier smart-contract using remix for example.

-In order to simulate a verification call, run:
+Finally, we turn the the verifier into a smart-contract so that we can export it using [remix](https://remix.ethereum.org/) for example.
+For the details on how to do this, see section 4 of [this tutorial](https://blog.iden3.io/first-zk-proof.html).

+### 27. Simulate a verification call
 ```sh
 snarkjs zkey export soliditycalldata public.json proof.json
 ```

-And cut and paste the result directly in the verifyProof field in the deployed smart contract.
-For more details on how to do this, see section four of [this tutorial](https://blog.iden3.io/first-zk-proof.html).
+Run the above command to simulate a verification call, and cut and paste the result directly in the verifyProof field in thedeployed smart contract.

 This call will return true if both the proof and public data are valid.

+And voila!
+That's all there is to it :)

 ## Using Node